Adiaslow/EEG-Pipeline-Python/README.md

 ### Description
 This is a preprocessing pipeline written in Python primarily using the MNE-Python package.

+I plan to work on custom BSS alogirthm in the future.
+Currently researching existing models and comparing their structures.

 ### Current Status
-- I am currently stuck trying to run dipole fitting to visualize the ICs.
-- Needs to be cleaned up and refactored.
+- Rewriting script with high modularity.
+- Working on inverser operator.

 - **On hold until I figure out an EEGLAB IC Label-like solution for ICA.**
+(03/08/2022 looks like an IC_Label port is on the way!! https://github.com/jacobf18/iclabel-python)